-When Jimmy first got it, the guitar was painted completely white, but at some point in 1967 he glued 8 circular mirrors on the body of the guitar (4 behind the bridge, 3 bellow the pickups and one on top of the body).
-After a while, Jimmy decided to take the mirrors off, strip the paint of the guitar completely and repaint it himself.
-The guitar ended up looking the way it’s most known for.
-This re-make also included adding a metal/mirror pickguard.
+When Jimmy first got it, the guitar was painted completely white, but at some point in 1967 he glued eight circular mirrors on the body – four of them behind the bridge, three below the pickups, and one on top of the body.
+After a while, Jimmy decided to take the mirrors off, strip the paint of the guitar and repaint it himself.
+The guitar ended up looking the way it’s mostly known for – featuring yellowish finish, and red and black dragon decal.
+This remodeling also included adding a metal/mirror pickguard.

-Jimmy finaly replaced the Tele with his Number One 1959 Gibson Les Paul in 1969, but picked it up again only to record the solo on “Stairway to Heaven”.
+Jimmy finally replaced the Tele with his Number One, 1959 Gibson Les Paul in 1969 – but picked it up again only to record the solo on “Stairway to Heaven”.

 1959 Gibson Les Paul Standard “Number One”

-His “Number 1″ guitar is 1959 Les Paul – the “Holy Grail” of Les Pauls.
-Page got his ’59 from Joe Walsh (James Gang; later Eagles) for 500$ in April 1969, and it very soon took the place of the Fender Telecaster he was using at that time.
-Walsh did an interview for the Guitar World in which he shared a story about this transaction:
+Page got his ’59 from Joe Walsh (James Gang; later Eagles) in April of 1969, and it very soon took the place of the Fender Telecaster which he was using at that time.
+Walsh did an interview with Guitar World magazine in which he shared the story about the exchange:

 The electronics were modified as well.
 Pickups were changed numerous times.
-First the guitar had Seth Lover patent applied for humbucking pickups, but after a tour of Australia in 1972 the bridge pickup broke, and was replaced by a chrome T-Top humbucker which remained there for the duration of Led Zeppelin.
-The T-Top was eventually replaced with a custom wound Seymour Duncan pickup sometime in the 90′s.
-The neck pickup remained the same until the 2000′s when it was replaced by a PAF humbucker from 1960.
+Firstly, the guitar had Seth Lover PAF pickups, but after a tour of Australia in 1972 the bridge pickup malfunctioned, and was promptly replaced with a chrome T-Top humbucker which remained there for the duration of Led Zeppelin.
+The T-Top was eventually replaced with a custom wound Seymour Duncan humbucker sometime in the 90’s.
+The neck pickup remained the same until the 2000’s when it was replaced by a PAF humbucker from the 1960s.

-Interesting thing about this guitar is that it’s still unknown what year model it is.
-Due to the refinishing job the serial number on the back of the guitar was sanded off.
-Most of the people agree that this Les Paul is probably a late 1959, or early 1960.
+Another interesting thing about this particular guitar is that it’s still unknown what year model the guitar is.
+Due to sanding of the neck, and the fact that none of the pickups are original, the serial number on the guitar is no longer present.
+But most people agree that this Les Paul is probably a late 1959, or early 1960.

 1959 Gibson Les Paul Standard “Number Two”